dcmlr/kitti360_ros_player/README.md

 | sequence |   00 |        The KITTI-360 dataset sequence to play |
 | directory |             | The path to the KIITI-360 directory |

+**Timestamps**

-The timestamps within the simulation start at 0, which represents the earliest timestamp in a respective sequence in the KITTI-360 dataset.
-The offsets are hardcoded in the function `read_timestamps()`.
+Timestamps in the KITTI-360 dataset contain the actual time the data was recorded in the real world.
+For simplicity, the timestamps within the simulation start at 0 for each sequence.
+The offsets are hardcoded into the function `read_timestamps()`.

 **Custom Message Types**

 We use custom message types for semantics.
-These can be found in the `/msg` folder.
+These are specified in the `/msg` folder.

 **Performance**

-The main bottleneck of simulation is reading the `*.png` files from the hard drive.
+The main bottleneck of simulation is reading the `*.png` files, which contain the semantics, from the hard drive.
-When enabling all sensors, the simulation will not be able to keep up with real-time and skip frames.
+When enabling all sensors, the simulation will not be able to keep up with real-time and skip frames, even with a fast NVMe M.2 SSD.

 To figure out which publishing step takes the most time you can press `b`.
-This will print an overview with each publishing step.
-For example:
+This will print an overview of how much time the data of each sensor takes to publish as follows:

     [INFO] [...]: -------------------------------------------------------
     [INFO] [...]: sick points               = 0.002s (0.2%)